Your sector, our focus

 Many of the cases in our other Sectors have been for insurer clients or had some element of insurance.
 This includes indemnity or coverage disputes between insurers and insureds.

-- We advised an international reinsurance broker involved in large-scale civil litigation brought by the liquidators of HIH in the Supreme Court of NSW.
+- advising an international reinsurance broker involved in large-scale civil litigation brought by the liquidators of HIH in the Supreme Court of NSW.
 At the time, we had a central role in the large legal team.
 There were eight defendants

 ,and the claim was in excess of A$500m.